wolfSSL/wolfssl/IDE/Renesas/e2studio/RA6M4/README.md

     you can specify "RTT control block" to 0x20000000 by Address OR
     you can specify "RTT control block" to 0x20000000 0x1000 by Search Range

+  `build.bat` does this lookup for you: after building `all`, it greps `test_RA6M4.map` for `_SEGGER_RTT` and prints the address to enter directly into the RTT Viewer's Address field, so you don't need to open the map file by hand.

 ## Run Client
 1.)
 Enable TLS_CLIENT definition in wolfssl_demo.h of test_RA6M4 project